River-Zhang/SIFU/README.md

 # Bibtex
-If this work is helpful for your research, please consider citing the following BibTeX entry.
+If this work is helpful for your research, please consider citing the following BibTeX entries.

 ```
 @InProceedings{Zhang_2024_CVPR,